 DJ Rush's hard techno sets are legendary from his birthplace of Chicago to his adopted home of Berlin.
 A 6’6” self-styled freak, the producer of such monsters as ‘Freaks on Hubbard’ and ‘Get On Up’ frequently mixes techno with fishnets and stilettos.
 But it’s not just crossdressing or height that gives this man a stage prescence like no other.
 His sets combine punishing techno and sensual crowd interaction.
-He's only trip to Australia was in February 02, but we’re sure it won't be the last time we get a taste of Major Rush.

 Throughout the years DJ RUSH has committed himself to the art of rhythm & drums.
 Born in the big city of Chicago, his music is heard throughout the world, including such famous tunes as Spitball, I Love You, and Mutha Fucking Bass.
 Although much of Rush's work is used for many mix compilations, some of his most famous moments have come from his live performances.
 In 1989 Rush had his first residency in a club called the Reactor in Chicago playing 70's disco for a crowd of 800, including 10 hour non-stop sets for party kids.
 He then continued to play for the famous Medusa club, Power House, Music Box, and Warehouse.
 Quickly becoming a central figure in Chicago's house scene, Rush's uniqueness and individuality has always been portrayed in his productions and djing.
 "Not letting the music control me, but letting the music guide me" Read more